cbrwx/BiSOLA/README.md

-**This code still has a few problems.
-However, due to my involvement in other projects, I will revisit and resolve them at a later time.
+**This code still has some problems, yet I'm currently engaged in other tasks and will revisit these issues when time allows.
+The primary concern is that Keras is quite immature and may require alternative methods to accomplish the intended objective.

 # BiSOLA: Bi-objective Self-Organizing Layered Architecture for Multi-Task Learning
 BiSOLA (Bi-objective Self-Organizing Layered Architecture) is a multi-task learning architecture developed for the flexible and efficient training of machine learning models.
 My approach tries to leverage the principles of evolutionary algorithms to facilitate model optimization in a multi-task learning environment.
 The architecture is adaptive and self-organizing, enhancing its performance through an iterative process of mutation, crossover, and selection.